💬 WhatsApp Updates

 Hare’s ear hotspot nymph pattern for Vaal River Yellowfish fly fishing (shallow seams and soft edges)

-Deadly in rapids, seams & soft edges; fish shallow.
+Deadly in rapids, seams and soft edges; fish shallow.

 Caddis larva nymph pattern for Vaal River Yellowfish fly fishing (deep seams and moderate flows)